01 Getting Started

 Screenshot showing the Pages dropdown expanded with the kebab menu displayed

-We are looking at the actions that must happen every time a page is loaded.
+We are looking at the actions that must happen when a page is loaded.

 Screenshot of the configure actions window showing the Page load actions - every time tab